alextoderita/httpd/README.md

 ## Getting Started

-These instructions will cover usage information for the docker container
+These instructions will cover deployment on Local and on Red Hat OpenShift Service on AWS (ROSA) for the docker container

-### Prerequisities for Local Deployment
+### Prerequisities for Local Deployments

 In order to run this container you'll need docker installed.